SonarSource/sonar-java/README.md

 The "Plugin Test" is an integration test suite which verifies plugin features such as metric calculation, coverage etc. To launch it:

+    mvn clean install -Pit-plugin -DcommunityEditionTestsOnly=true

+Note for internal contributors: in order to execute also the tests that depend on the SonarQube Enterprise Edition, use:

     mvn clean install -Pit-plugin

-Beware that some tests, specifically the `JspTest`, may fail due a missing or unauthorized Github token.

 #### Ruling Test